krull/docker-zenoss4/README.md

 * [rabbitmq](https://hub.docker.com/_/rabbitmq/) - `rabbitmq` implements the Advanced Message Queuing Protocol (AMQP)
 * [nginx](https://hub.docker.com/_/nginx/) - `nginx` reverse http proxy

-The main glue for all of this orchestration is really the [docker-compose.yml file](https://github.com/krull/docker-zenoss4/docker-compose.yml) that pulls everything together.
+The main glue for all of this orchestration is really the [docker-compose.yml file](https://github.com/krull/docker-zenoss4/docker-compose.yml) which pulls everything together.
 You can read more information on `docker-compose` and how to install it on your docker host at [docker's website](https://docs.docker.com/compose/).

 The [Dockerfile](https://github.com/krull/docker-zenoss4/Dockerfile) for the `zenoss4-core` build has directives that points to the necessary hostnames of each dockerized services mentioned above to function properly and collectively.
 There is a `.dockerignore` file that ignores the whole `init_fs` folder upon build time.
 Moreover, I have excluded some environmental variables in files called `.env` and `.env_make`.
 I have added sample files.
 Just rename them accordingly.